I live in the EU. Are you able to provide services to me?

 What is the likely impact of Brexit on the financial services industry in the Isle of Man?

 Although closely connected to the UK, the Crown Dependency of the Isle of Man is self-governing and is not included within the scope of the UK’s membership of the EU.
 No change in the relationship between the Isle of Man and the UK is anticipated as a result of its withdrawal from the EU.
-As such, Brexit will have no direct, first order impact on the financial services industry in the Isle of Man.
+As such, Brexit has had no direct, first order impact on the financial services industry in the Isle of Man.

 Does Nedbank Private Wealth do “passporting”?